BobZwr/Cross-Reconstruction-Transformer/README.md

 ```
 We use torch=1.13.0.

-### Processing Data
+### Processing Data (Optional)
 We provide `data_processing.py` to generate phase and magnitude information based on the time-domain data.
-You can modify this file to adapt it to your task.
+You can modify this file to adapt it to your own datasets.

 ## Training and Evaluating
 We provide the sample script for training and evaluating our CRT